darul75/personal-blog/posts/2015/2015-12-11_best-of-es6-taken-from-redux.md

 ## ES6

 Here some of the best changes we need to know.
+Most of them you may know and me too but read it again is always useful, and a lot are missing there....

+Best online javascript ES6 book according to me is [here](https://leanpub.com/understandinges6/read)

 ### Arrow function